genropy/genropy_saved/docs/genro/database/sites/introduction.rst

     ``sites`` folder you will find a ``site`` folder including ``pages`` folder, a ``root`` file and a ``siteconfig`` file.

-    Click on the following links for informations about them:
+    Click on the following links for information about them:

     * :ref:`sites_pages`
     * :ref:`sites_root`